Plenary1: Transform How You Approach Challenging Behaviors, by Barb O’Neill

 Tired of feeling like a peace keeper at circle time?
 Jocelyn Manzanarez is a dynamic, highenergy early learning speaker who will share seven secrets to turn your circle times around.
 Based on research and many years of classroom experience, she will demonstrate effective ways to tackle challenges that may be standing in the way of learning and fun.This fast-moving breakout session is packed full of felt stories, songs, movement games and more.
 Participants will gain valuable skills to use when they return to their early learning sessions on Monday morning.

 About the presenter: Jocelyn received her BA from the University of Montana in Music Education and her MA in Music Education from the University of Washington in 2005.
 She is a certified K-12 music educator in Washington state as well as a Washington STARS trainer.
 After moving to Washington State, she taught elementary general music for one year in Port Orchard and 3 years in Enumclaw.
 While Jocelyn greatly enjoyed her time there, she felt children needed to have their “inner musician” awakened sooner than Kindergarten.
 She is a frequent trainer for Bright Horizons Family Solutions, Childcare Resources, and King County Library Systems.

 WA State Early Learning Core Competency: Child Growth and Development

-Plenary3: Building a Child Friendly Community – Whose Responsibility is it?, by Tanya Andrews
+Plenary3: Building a Child Friendly Community – Whose Responsibility is it?, by Tanya Andrews (CANCELLED)

 “Children are the future.”
 “Children are our greatest treasure.”
 We are all familiar with these statements.
 How do the decisions we make as a community and a nation reflect those statements?
 How do we mobilize around a strong, collective image of the child to change the way systems surrounding our children and families think and behave?
 Tacoma is undergoing a slow, intentional, authentic community transformation.
 Come hear how the Children’s Museum